108 Chinese Mythological Gods and Characters to Know About

 - Cang Jie (仓颉): A legendary historian of Huang Di credited with the invention of Chinese written characters.
 He is said to have four eyes.

 - Chang Xi (常羲): One of the two wives of Di Jun and an ancient Chinese lunar goddess.
 She gave birth to 12 moons.

 - Chi You (蚩尤): The mythical ruler of the ancient Jiu Li (九黎) tribe.
-He battled Huang Di for supremacy of Ancient China, during which he breathed out a thick fog to trap Huang Di’s troops.
+Chi You battled Huang Di for supremacy of Ancient China, during which he breathed out a thick fog to trap Huang Di’s troops.
 Later, he also summoned a fearsome storm.
-Ultimately, though, he lost the war and was beheaded.
+Ultimately, though, he still lost the war and was beheaded.
 Legend has it that Chi You had a bronze head, four eyes, and six arms.
 He also wielded deadly weapons in each hand.

 - Da Yu (大禹): In Chinese mythology, Yu was the founder of the Xia Dynasty and famous for controlling the Great Flood of China.
 His father, Gun, was tasked by King Yao to contain the flood and once of age, Yu joined the efforts, succeeding where his father failed.
 To reward him, King Yao’s successor, Shun, appointed Yu as the new ruler of China.
 Note that “Da” is not part of Yu’s name.
-That character means “big” or the “Great.”
+That character means “big” or “Great.”
 Yu is one of the rare few Chinese rulers accorded this honor.

 - Di Jun (帝俊): One of the ancient supreme deities of China and husband of Chang Xi and Xihe.
 He was also the father of the nine suns shot down by Hou Yi.

 - Fang Feng (防风): A giant executed by Da Yu for arriving late during efforts to contain the Great Flood of China.